scalameta/metals/docs/editors/emacs.md

 (add-hook 'scala-mode-hook #'lsp-scala-enable)
 ```

+> You may need to disable other packages like `ensime` or sbt server to prevent
+> conflicts with Metals.

 If you start Emacs now then it will fail since the `metals-emacs` binary does
 not exist yet.